-Changes and corrections are provided by Maryland’s Division of Vital Records and not at the Health Department.
+Changes and corrections to birth certificates are provided by Maryland’s Division of Vital Records and not at the Health Department.
 For more information, contact the Maryland Division of Vital Records (DVR) at 800-832-3277 or 410-764-3038, or visit the Vital Statistics Administration page.

 Please contact the Carroll County Health Department at 410-876-4442 for more information.